Toys-to-life: Pokémon Rumble U (2013)

 Pokémon Rumble U was Nintendo's first foray into the toys-to-life genre, released in 2013 for the Wii U. It is the first game that utilized the built-in NFC reader on the Wii U gamepad.
 In the game, players control Pokémon and engage in battle with other Pokémon.
 When figures are scanned with the NFC reader, they can be utilized in-game.
 In addition, if anything else with NFC technology is scanned into the game, the player will receive a random effect.

 Disney Infinity (2013–2016)

 Disney Infinity (2013) was a toys-to-life series based on Disney characters and franchises.
 Since the initial game's release in 2013, there had been three installments.
 Disney Infinity was the first game, focusing on Disney and Pixar characters.
 In 2014, Disney Infinity: Marvel Super Heroes was released as the second game, which focused on Marvel characters and properties.
 The third game, 2015's Disney Infinity 3.0, centered on the Star Wars franchise.
 All Disney Infinity figurines could interact with various games in the series.
 The line concluded in 2016, when Disney announced that production of the series had officially ceased, and that there would be no more future titles.
+"Gold Editions" of each game have since been released on Steam, containing a majority of the original content with the toys integrated into the games.